PRECLINICAL Cro services in

 Industry-leading models for translatability into the clinic

-Choosing the right translational NASH/MASH model is crucial for efficacy evaluation and bridging to clinical development.
-Our GAN DIO-NASH (GAN DIO-MASH) mouse model has been ranked #1 by the LITMUS consortium for its human proximity score and clinical translatability.
-Our model is already induced and ready to be used for your study immediately.
-All animals are biopsy-confirmed for stratification of baseline disease.
+Choosing the right translational model of MASH is crucial for efficacy evaluation and bridging to clinical development.
+Our GAN DIO-MASH mouse model has been ranked #1 by the LITMUS consortium for its human proximity score and clinical translatability.
+Our model is already induced and ready to be used for your study.
+With reference to standard clinical practice, all animals are biopsy-confirmed for stratification of baseline disease which allows for within-subject evaluation of histological outcomes.

 Main Offerings